 So on this day of April 9, 2017, we celebrate the anniversary of the surrender at Appomattox.
 The day when the bloody American Civil War effectively ended as Robert E. Lee agreed to Ulysses S. Grant’s generous and hospitable terms.

-The Civil War is a topic of great interest to me, as America fought this bloody and devastating fight for five long years, then somehow wove itself back together.
+The Civil War is a topic of great interest to me, as America fought this bloody and devastating fight for four long years, then somehow wove itself back together.
 Civil Wars, though all somewhat equal in horrific events, usually do not end in such a way.
 And this idea of surrender–well, in my limited knowledge there is no better story of surrender than the story of Appomattox.

 Richmond was being overcome, William Tecumseh Sherman had marched his men to the sea, both armies were exhausted, and the war needed to be called.
 And called it was, on April 9, 1865–Palm Sunday of that year.
 Harper’s Weekly, one of the most popular periodicals of the day, published an illustration of the event at Appomattox in parallel to Jesus Christ’s coming into Jerusalem–a symbol of salvation and forgiveness.
 (Today also happens to be Palm Sunday, oh how we come full-circle.)